 Anonymously report online through the Bias Incident Report Form

-Whether the incident occurred on or off campus, if you are in MA you can file a civil rights complaint with the MA attorney general’s office.
+Whether the incident occurred on or off campus, by a Harvard affiliate or non-affiliate, if you are in MA you can file a civil rights complaint with the MA attorney general’s office.
 The same holds for other states in the US.

 What if I need legal advice or assistance regarding racial discrimination?

 Asian Americans Advancing Justice (AAJC) has information on fair housing rights.

 AALDEF is a national organization that protects and promotes the civil rights of Asian Americans by combining litigation, advocacy, education and organizing.
 Contact AALDEF for legal assistance at 1-800-966-5946 or through their website.

 The American Bar Association has compiled a database with information on COVID-19’s legal implications, as well as offering webinars for legal education.

 The ACLU offers legal advice and assistance to victims of hate incidents, hate crimes, and racial discrimination.
 Find your local ACLU affiliate here.